 When you call to weigh your options on a new water heater installation, your residential plumber may ask whether you want to supply your new water heater with gas or electricity.
 So which should you choose?
 Let’s look at the differences between these two water heater types:

 Conventional Water Heaters

 A unit that uses a tank to store hot water is known as a conventional water heater.
 Older models were far less energy efficient than what Plumbing One and other modern plumbing services can offer consumers today.
 Conventional water heaters in 2020 can take your water heating bills down by about seven percent.
 These conventional models are the most common type of water heater.
-They can be broken up into two subtypes:
+They can be broken up into two subtypes, electric and gas:

 Electric Water Heaters

 An electric water heater unit is usually less expensive to purchase than a gas one.
 However, as this article by Fixr shows, electric water heaters tend to heat up more slowly, and while physically smaller in most cases, electricity also costs more to run than gas over the long run.

 Gas Water Heaters